-The Town shall designate an SMP Administrator, which shall be the Mayor or his or her designee.
-The SMP Administrator is hereby vested with the authority to:
+The City shall designate an SMP Administrator, which shall be the City Clerk or his or her designee.
+The SMP Administrator or his/her designee is hereby vested with the authority to:

 - 1. Administrate this SMP. - 2.
 Grant or deny exemptions from Shoreline Substantial Development Permit requirements of this SMP. - 3.
 To grant, grant with conditions, or deny Shoreline Substantial Development Permits and time extensions to shoreline permits and their revisions. - 4.
 Make field inspections as needed, and prepare or require reports on shoreline permit applications. - 5.
-Make written recommendations to the Planning Commission and Town Council as appropriate.
-The SMP Administrator shall make recommendations to the Town Council regarding Shoreline Variances and Shoreline Conditional Use Permits.
-The SMP Administrator shall recommend SMP amendments to the Planning Commission and Town Council. - 6.
-Advise interested persons and prospective applicants as to the administrative procedures and related components of this SMP. - 7.
-Determine and collect fees for all necessary permits as provided in Town ordinances or resolutions.
-The determination of which fees are required shall be established by resolution of the Town Council. - 8.
+Make written recommendations to the Mayor and City Council as appropriate.
+The SMP Administrator shall make recommendations to City Council regarding Shoreline Variances and Shoreline Conditional Use Permits.
+The SMP Administrator shall recommend SMP amendments to the City Council. - 6.
+Advise interested persons and prospective applicants as to the administrative procedures and related components of this SMP. - Determine and collect fees for all necessary permits as provided in City ordinances or resolutions.
+The determination of which fees are required shall be established by resolution of the City Council. - 8.
 Make administrative decisions and interpretations of the policies and regulations of this SMP and the SMA.

-B. SEPA
+B. SEPA Official

 The responsible SEPA official or his/her designee is authorized to conduct environmental review of all use and development activities subject to this SMP, pursuant to WAC 197-11 and RCW 43.21(C).
-The responsible official is designated in accordance with the Rosalia Municipal Code.
+The responsible official is designated in accordance with the Tekoa Municipal Code.